balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   }
   ```

-  - If you would like the same USB Key or NVMe on which the balenaOS flasher image has been written to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same USB flash drive or NVMe on which the balenaOS flasher image has been written to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
   ```json
   "installer": {
       "migrate": {